Rohan2002/GrindTime/README.md

 NodeJS Back-end and React front-end done by Rohan Machine Learning and data analysis by Azfar

-#Note: No ui on this version:// see ui on <a href="https://github.com/Rohan2002/FlaskApp"/>
+#Note: No good ui on this version... see ui on our flask app: https://github.com/Rohan2002/FlaskApp"